elastic/apm-agent-nodejs/README.md

 value will be used as the maximum number of frames to collect.
 Setting it to `Infinity` means that all frames will be collected.

+### filter

+- **Type:** Function
+- **Default:** `undefined`

+If you supply a filter function it will be called just before an error is being sent to Opbeat.
+This will allow you to manipulate the data being sent, for instance to always supply certain information in the `extra` field.
+The function is synchronous and should return the manipulated data object.

+The function will be called with two arguments:

+1. The original error object for reference
+1. The JSON data that is about to be sent to Opbeat (in object literal form)

 ## Events

 The client emits two events: `logged` and `error`.